-Most barter exchanges recommend that a member does no more that 10% of his total business in trade.
+Most barter exchanges recommend that a member does no more than 10% of his total business in trade.
 Something you need or want may not be available when you need it or not at all.
 Usually, there are more members providing services than hard goods.

-It is almost always easier to find a member who fixes your teeth, files your taxes, provides legal services, paints your house or mows your lawn than will sell you four new tires for your car.
+It is almost always easier to find a member who fixes your teeth, files your taxes, provides legal services, paints your house, or mows your lawn than will sell you four new tires for your car.

 Let’s say you need a new computer for your business, and you have your heart set on the latest, greatest version.
 While it’s probably not available, an older or used version may be.
 Your Business Broker should tell you about “cash replacement.”
 With it, you save money to buy the computer you want by using trade dollars to offset another expense.

 You need to use creativity to help you make the most of bartering your art.
-If you have “tunnel vision” you will soon be an unhappy member with dollars in your account and with nothing to buy. .
+If you have “tunnel vision,” you will soon be an unhappy member with dollars in your account and with nothing to buy.

 Be wary of exchanges that allow “part cash, part barter.”
-Individual exceptions, such as a very expensive part needed to repair your car, or the material used by a “handyman” to paint your house or build a new deck is often allowed.
+Individual exceptions, such as a costly part needed to repair your car, or the material used by a “handyman” to paint your house or build a new deck is often allowed.
 Unscrupulous people will try to bend the rules to their advantage.

-A well-run exchange will have clearly written rules about what is allowed and what isn’t.
+A well-run exchange will have written rules about what is allowed and what isn’t.
 Violations should be brought to the attention of the exchange management and repeat violators “shown the door” quickly!